Billy James (rugby union)

 William John James (born 18 July 1956) is a former Welsh international rugby union player.

 A hooker, he captained the Wales national rugby union team on one occasion against Ireland in 1987.
-James played his club rugby for Aberavon RFC where he was initially nurtured under the eye of club legend and then Captain Morton Howells, whom he succeeded in the front row berth.
+James played his club rugby for Aberavon RFC where he was initially nurtured under the eye of club legend and then captain Morton Howells, whom he succeeded in the front row berth.

 James was one of three front row Internationals in the Aberavon RFC side at that time – Clive Williams and John Richardson being the others.

-He captained Aberavon RFC in the 1979–80, 1980–1, 1984–5, 1987–88 & 1988–9 seasons.
+He captained Aberavon in the 1979–80, 1980–81, 1984–85, 1987–88 & 1988–89 seasons.